What? Shara Raizel has written a non-Digimon fan fic? :O Good Gracious! XD

 "No, that's all for now.
 Oh!
 Hold on for a moment," he said as he reached underneath his desk and pulled out a large flat rectangular package.
 "This came in today.
 It is my welcoming gift for you.
 I hope you like it."

 Edward left Dumbledore's office with his new portrait in tow and managed to bring it to his office without falling over and wrecking it.
-He was eager to install it (the muggle way) over the uncovered portrait hole to his private rooms, but his height, or lack there of, became an issue.
+He was eager to install it (the muggle way) over the uncovered portrait hole to his private rooms, but his height – or rather the lack thereof – became an issue.
 This aggravated him to no end.
 Fortunately Severus Snape chose that moment to pay him a visit.
 The Potions Master helped his new colleague install the portrait without magic while muttering exasperated comments about Edward being too stubborn to use the magic he had worked so hard to master.
 Afterwards they triumphantly admired their handiwork while sipping some tea that Edward had whipped up (with magic this time).

 "Who is that a portrait of?"
 Snape asked him.